rishabhm1508/SpaceX/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `npm run build:ssr` to build the project.
-The build artifacts will be stored in the `dist/SpaceX` directory.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).